drbitboy/Dpdtrun/README.md

     Derivation of dPdT function
     ===========================

-    Refer to the Backgound and diagram above.
+    Refer to the Background and diagram above.

     The instantaneous angular (scan) rate of a target across such a S/C instrument's boresight, with said target fixed at position